Why was my loan application rejected?

 Apply for a secured loan

-For vehicle finance and home loans paying the maximum deposit amount can increase your chances of approval.
+vehicle finance and home loans paying the maximum deposit amount can increase your chances of approval.
 By paying a deposit, you reduce the amount you have to borrow, which makes the loan more affordable.
 If the lender is sure that you can afford the monthly repayments, you’ll be more likely to get approved.
+Get a co-signer

 If your loan application is rejected, the important thing to realize is that most reputable credit providers in South Africa aim to protect both you and themselves.
 To become a more responsible borrower, follow the advice in this article as much as you can.
 This way, you’ll lower the risk the lender has to take, which automatically increases your chances of getting your loan application approved.